All Episodes

 So who can maybe be behind this?

-I have the no ill effects.
+One of these I have no ill effects.

-And they're I I don't smoke cigarettes.
+And I don't smoke cigarettes.

 People tell me they're cheaper than cigarettes.

-I and I know I have not quit smoking cigars.
+And I know I have not quit smoking cigars.

-I'm just cutting back here, that's all.
+I'm just cutting back here.

 But these things actually taste good.

-But it's just it's just typical.
+But it's just, it's just typical.

-There are no oh, yeah.
+There are no, oh, yeah.

 That could be one of the reasons, too.